Urgent Help

 Larry’s story

-YSAS Member
+YSAS Worker

 They call it the Experience Paradox: to get a job, you need experience; but to get experience, you need a job.
 Larry De’Corso understands the problem well.
 After completing their Master of Social Work, Larry spent months looking for work in their chosen field of youth mental health.
 Despite good grades and a clear passion for helping others, offers were hard to come by.
 That’s when Larry found out they’d been accepted into the early careers program at headspace Collingwood.